twilio-professional-services/plugin-chat-sms-transfer/README.md

-# Flex Transfer Chat Plugin
+# Flex Transfer Chat/SMS Plugin

 ![Chat Transfer UI](https://indigo-bombay-5783.twil.io/assets/chat-transfer-ui.jpg)

-**As of the writing of this document, Flex does not natively support transferring of chat tasks.
+**As of the writing of this document, Flex does not natively support transferring of non-voice tasks.
 It is on the roadmap and when its released you should migrate to that solution.**

 ---